 - Fifteen (15) hours of observation of student classes is required for book one courses.
 Eight (8) hours of observation of student classes is required for each course beyond the level of book 1.
 Trainers will recommend specific observations with the bulk done at the book level being studied.
 Workshop participants will record their observations in a format prescribed by the trainer.

 - Teachers may attend recitals and concerts, and observe individual and group lessons of any Institute student.
-There are free daily teacher development seminars of wide appeal.

 - Teacher training classes are limited to 15 participants for all instruments.